StewAlexander-com/NetVendor/README.md

 )
 ```

-**API Reference**: See `netvendor/api.py` for complete function signature and return value documentation.
+**API Reference**: See `shadowvendor/api.py` for complete function signature and return value documentation.

 ---

 ## 📥 Supported Input Formats

-**Just paste your raw `show mac address-table` output into a file; NetVendor will auto-detect the format.** No heavy data cleaning required - the tool handles headers, whitespace, and various vendor formats automatically.
+**Just paste your raw `show mac address-table` output into a file; ShadowVendor will auto-detect the format.** No heavy data cleaning required - the tool handles headers, whitespace, and various vendor formats automatically.

-NetVendor automatically detects and parses the following formats:
+ShadowVendor automatically detects and parses the following formats:

 ### 1. Simple MAC Address List